 There are several options for treatment that are currently prescribed to manage symptoms of PMDD.
 Some have been proven to be effective and others have not.
-Some may lessen symptoms in the short term and others may have no effect or worsen symptoms over time.
+Use the labels below to guide you through these options.
+Some may lessen symptoms or improve them greatly while others may have no effect or worsen symptoms over time.
+This options are listed in order of first line treatment options to the most invasive.
 Always consult with your medical team before stopping or starting any medications or treatments.

 Several members of the selective serotonin reuptake inhibitor (SSRI) class of medications have been approved by the FDA to treat the anxiety and depressive symptoms PMDD.
 These medications work by regulating the levels of the neurotransmitter serotonin in the brain and are often considered first-line treatment for this disorder.
 SSRIs that have shown to be effective in the treatment of PMDD include: